 As of 2021, the Portuguese minimum wage is €665 per month.
 That might be enough to obtain the D7 visa, but it certainly won’t be enough to maintain a good standard of living in major Portuguese cities like Lisbon or Porto.

-€1,000 monthly would be the recommended minimum for a single D7 visa holder, preferably €1,500 or €2,000.
-For a successful D7 application, the more income you can show, the stronger your application will be.
+We recommend €1,000 monthly as the minimum for a single D7 visa holder, preferably €1,500 or €2,000.
+For D7, the more income you can show, the stronger your application will be.

-The goal of the D7 scheme is to attract new immigrants to Portugal who can support themselves without taking local jobs or relying on state benefits.
+The goal of the D7 visa is to attract new immigrants to Portugal who can support themselves without taking local jobs or relying on state benefits.
 It’s a very accommodating visa option and makes Portugal one of the most attractive EU countries overall.

-For digital émigrés interested in moving to Portugal, the D7 visa is one of the best options available.
-We highly recommend it, especially for our British readers after Brexit.
+For digital émigrés interested in moving to Portugal, the D7 Visa is one of the best options available.
+We highly recommend it, especially for our British readers after the post-Brexit transition period.

 In fact, the D7 Portugal visa neatly embodies everything that Digital Émigré represents.
 It’s a perfect example of a country recognising the value that digital workers and business owners can bring, and creating a residency route to accommodate them.
 More countries ought to follow suit.

-Is the D7 Portugal visa a route to residency?
+Is the D7 visa a route to residency?

 If you’re looking at Portugal as a long-term option, as most émigrés are, you’ll want to know if the D7 allows you to gain temporary and eventually permanent residency.

 Great news – it does!